-- Suitably qualified junior/graduate acoustic consultants can expect a starting salary of between £22,000 and £25,000, depending on their experience.
+- Suitably qualified junior/graduate acousticians can expect a starting salary of between £20,000 and £26,000, depending on their experience.

 - Senior acousticians could earn between £35,000 and £50,000, with principal acousticians earning in excess of £45,000 per year.

 A lot of organisations operate a bonus scheme and may offer a company car or use of a pool car.
 You may also receive other benefits such as private health insurance, life insurance, flexible working hours, and opportunities for training and professional development.

 You'll usually work 9am to 5pm, Monday to Friday, although you may need to work outside normal office hours on occasion to undertake survey work, for example.

 What to expect

 - Surveys are a common part of a noise or acoustic consultant's role.
 These may be weather dependent so you could be asked to carry one out at quite short notice.
 You may need to wear protective clothing in some instances.

-- An element of the work is driven by government legislation and new developments, as well as new legislation regarding sound insulation in buildings.
+- Many elements of the work of a consultant are driven by government legislation and new developments, for example new legislation regarding sound insulation in buildings.

-The majority of new entrants to acoustic consultancy will have a degree in maths, physics or engineering or a specialist degree in acoustical and/or audio engineering.
+The majority of new entrants will have a degree in maths, physics or engineering or a specialist degree in acoustical and/or audio engineering.

 You'll need to have: